thesse1/webmethods-api-gateway-staging/README.md

   - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the `Deploy arbitrary API project` pipeline.

 > Note: You cannot directly use the `Export selected API project from DESIGN` or the `Deploy selected API project(s)` pipelines for a new API project, because the new API project is not yet reflected properly in the pipeline definitions for these pipelines, but you can directly use the `Export arbitrary API project from DESIGN` and the `Deploy arbitrary API project` pipelines.
-Please check the implementation notes section below on how to include the new API project in the pipeline definitions.
+Please check the section below on how to include the new API project in the pipeline definitions.

+### Add new API project to deployment and export pipelines

+In order to add the new project to the `Export selected API project from DESIGN` and the `Deploy selected API project(s)` pipelines, you have to add the new project's name to the following pipeline definitions and pipeline templates:
+ - /pipelines/export-selected-api-from-DESIGN.yml as a new possible value for the selected_api_project parameter
+ - /pipelines/build-and-deploy-selected-apis.yml as a new possible value for the selected_api_project parameter
+ - /pipelines/stage-templates/inject-parameters-for-azure_demo_01.yml and /pipelines/stage-templates/inject-parameters-for-webm_io.yml in the default values for the eligible_targets parameter:
+   - If the new API is internal and external, add it to the api_projects list attribute marked with the comment "API projects with APIs that are both internal and external"
+   - If the new API is internal only, add it to the api_projects list attribute marked with the comment "API projects with APIs that are internal only"
+   - If the new API is external only, add it to the api_projects list attribute marked with the comment "API projects with APIs that are external only"
+   - In any case, add it to the api_projects list attribute marked with the comment "API projects with APIs that are external only"

 # Implementation notes